vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 end

 ```

 We can write class methods that encapsulate the SQL inside a Here document.
-That lets us write multi-line strings in a very readable fashion and then store that SQL string inside a variable which we can reuse and pass into ```find_by_sql```.
+This lets us write multi-line strings in a very readable fashion and then store that SQL string inside a variable which we can reuse and pass into ```find_by_sql```.
 That way we don’t plaster tons of query code inside the method call.
 If you have more than one place to use this query, it’s DRY as well.

 Since this is supposed to be newbie-friendly and not a SQL tutorial per se, I kept the example very minimalistic for a reason.
 The technique for way more complex queries is quite the same though.
 It’s easy to imagine having a custom SQL query in there that stretches beyond ten lines of code.
 Go as nuts as you need to—reasonably!
 It can be a life saver.
 A word about the syntax here.
 The `SQL` part is just an identifier here to mark the beginning and end of the string.
 I bet you won’t need this method all that much—let’s hope!
 It definitely has its place and Rails land wouldn’t be the same without it—in the rare cases that you will absolutely wanna fine tune your own SQL with it.

 ## Final Thoughts